Abhishekkumar1507/python_projects/README.md

 	- Day of the week
  - These columns provide additional opportunities to aggregate the data.

-**5. Check data for errors**: A quick sorting and filtering shows that in 1931 rows, there is a negative difference between two time periods (started_at and ended_at) which logically isn’t possible.
+**5. Check data for errors**: A quick sorting and filtering shows that, there is a negative difference between two time periods (started_at and ended_at) which logically isn’t possible.
 	Removed the rows where trip duration is negative.

 **6. Clean column names and checked for duplicate records in rows.**

-## PHASE 4: Analyzing Data
+## **Data Analyze**
 Performed data aggregation using Python Programming.

-Further analysis were carried out to perform calculations, identify trends and relationships using PivotTable and Charts on Microsoft Excel.
+Further analysis were carried out to perform calculations, identify trends and relationships using PivotTable and grouping data.

-## PHASE 5: Share
+## **Share Insights**
-Microsoft PowerPointatplotlib is used for data visualization and presenting key insights.
+Matplotlib is used for data visualization and presenting key insights.

-## PHASE 6: Act
+## **Act on Recommendation**
 After analizing, we reached to the following conclusion:

 - Casual riders take less number of rides but for longer durations.